adityapandey2811/data-structures-tree/README.md

 # data-structures-tree
-Solutions of problems related to all tree data structures
+Solutions of problems related to tree data structure